Polygence blog / Education and College Admissions

 Data from Polygence alumni further testify to the weight of research in the admissions process.
 In a survey of 590 seniors from the 2022-23 college application cycle, those who featured research guided by Polygence mentors on their applications reported roughly 5 times higher admission rates to Ivy League colleges above the national average (24.4% vs 5%).

-Why Higher Education Loves Research Projects
+Why Does Higher Education Love Research Projects?

 The DNA, radar, game theory and the Google search algorithm were all discovered at top research institutions, such as Cambridge, MIT, Princeton and Stanford.
 Research at these top R1s institutions is a collaborative effort between professors, graduate students, and undergraduates.
 This is why these schools look for students who are capable of doing high-quality independent academic work when evaluating prospective applicants.
 Even at predominantly undergraduate institutions, students engage in serious research, because such an open-ended activity cultivates creativity, persistence, and team spirit in students.